Goals to set in 2026 to become an extraordinary human

 Cognitive goals challenge and develop the mind of a Humanist.

-• Learning Chess: Training deep calculation, foresight, and pattern recognition to outthink obstacles.
+• Play & improve at Chess: Train deep calculation, foresight, and pattern recognition to outthink obstacles.

 Cognitive mastery transforms Humanists into strategists and designers of reality — not just participants.